DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/PipingEngineer/PE-Pipes-Structures-Tables.md

 2. Choose your selection method:
    - **Whole Network**: Select all pipes in the current piping system
    - **Active View**: Select pipes visible in the current view
-   - **Current Selection**: Select only the pipes you've pre-selected in Revit
+   - **Current Selection**: Select only the pipes you've pre-selected in Civil 3D

 ![Piping Engineer selecting pipes](../../../assets\images\PipingEngineer\PE-SelectPipes.gif)
-<sub>Note: the version on the image may not reflect the [latest version of Piping Engineer/DiRootsOne](https://diroots.com/revit-plugins/dirootsone/).</sub>
+<sub>Note: the version on the image may not reflect the [latest version of Piping Engineer/DiCivil](https://diroots.com/Civil 3D-plugins/DiCivil/).</sub>

 ### Structures Table